(click images to see larger ones)

 It gets its name from the underside of its leaves which are white and shine in the sun.

-See also our Silver Banksia web page.
+Silver Banksia web page.

 Old Man Banksia